“Hello?” She felt the hair on her arms dance and knew that he was as surprised as she was that she’d answered. “Miss Giles? Are you there?”

 Jarrett doesn’t want her to leave.
 If she goes, he goes with her.
 That’s the way it is with mates.
 But when a corrupt attorney has other ideas, the Emersons have to regroup to protect what they now consider their own….

 Dawn Whitfield is on the run, and if her uncle catches her this time she knows he won’t just beat her…he’ll kill her.
-Her best bet is to keep moving, and at all cost keep hidden.
+Her best bet is to keep moving and at all costs keep hidden.

 Addie Parker finds the shackled young woman and sets her up in an old house hidden from everything.
 And that’s where Dawn stays for eight lonely years.